mactul/powermake/documentation.md

 You can also replace the `-b` argument with `-r` (using `-br` does the same as `-r`) and this will force the makefile to recompile everything, without trying to figure out which file needs to be recompiled.

 > [!NOTE]
 > Writing `-r` is not the same as writing `-cb`.
-If you write `-cb` and your clean callback doesn't really clean everything, your project will not be recompiled. `-r` doesn't even call the clean callback and don't delete any file, it just bypass all tests verifying if a file needs to be recompiled.
+If you write `-cb` and your clean callback doesn't really clean everything, your project will not be recompiled. `-r` doesn't even call the clean callback and don't delete any file, it just bypasses all tests verifying if a file needs to be recompiled.
 You can call `-rc` do delete old unused compilation files and make sure every compile command is ran.

 There are many more options you can add such as `-d` (`--debug`), `-q` (`--quiet`), `-v` (`--verbose`), etc...